smeshlink/CoAP.NET/README.md

 With drafts enabled, an interface <code>ISpec</code> will be introduced, representing draft specification.
 Define COAPXX to enable draft XX, or COAPALL to enable all supported drafts.
-All supported drafts will be available in class [**Spec**] (CoAP.NET/Spec.cs):
+All enabled drafts will be available in class [**Spec**] (CoAP.NET/Spec.cs):

 ```csharp